CsabaDu/CsabaDu.DynamicTestData/README.md

 ## Description

-`CsabaDu.DynamicTestData` provides strongly typed data types and easy-to-use methods to help creating general-purpose as well as specific test data dynamically, with literal test case descriptions to display in Visual Studio Test Explorer.
+`CsabaDu.DynamicTestData` provides open-generic data types and easy-to-use methods to help creating general-purpose as well as specific strongly typed data-driven test case parameters dynamically, with literal test case descriptions to display in Visual Studio Test Explorer.

 It consists of easy-to-use `record` types to initialize, store and proceed parameters of dynamic data-driven tests, and an extendable abstract `DynamicDataSource` base class with fully implemented methods to create specific object arrays of the data stored in `TestData` records.
-You get ready-to-use methods tó use as enumeration members of the derived dynamic data source classes.
+You get ready-to-use methods to use as enumeration members of the derived dynamic data source classes.

-`CsabaDu.DynamicTestData` does not have outer dependencies so it is portable,you can use with any test framework.
-However it also supports generating test frameworks' own types.
+`CsabaDu.DynamicTestData` is a lightweight and narrow library.
+It does not have outer dependencies so it is portable, you can use with any test framework in Visula Studio.
+However consider the limitations of its usage and extensibility mentioned where applicable.

 <a href="#top" class="top-link">↑ Back to top</a>